Thug-Lyfe/UFO_Blog/README.md

 2.1 Requirements

 There are next to no requirements for jenkins.
-All the user needs, is any droplet of minimum 2 GB.
+All the user needs is:
+- A droplet of minimum 2 GB.
+- JDK 1.5 or above
+- 2 GB RAM is recommended
+- Any operating system

 2.3 Pro / cons for Jenkins

+- Pros
   - It’s distributed
   - It’s easy to install
   - It’s easy to configure
+- Cons
+  - It costs money
+  - Takes time to configure and set up

 3. Pros / cons for CI over manual integration